lhalcomb/Kiip/README.md

 * A user will be able to use this app on Android and iOS devices
 * A user will be able to input their data in a user-friendly interface
 * A user will be able to manipulate and view their data in a user-friendly interface
+* The app is free to use for the user

 <div name="security-requirements">
   <h3>Security Requirements</h3>